 When you hear this objection, your goal is not to ask to talk to someone else, but rather to make them your mouthpiece.
 The person you are presenting to is your influencer.
 Win them over and make them your biggest advocate.

-4. Product lacks something: “I didn’t see X feature.”
+4. The product lacks something: “I didn’t see X feature.”